KamuiKody/TaysBusinessPack/README.md

 # Disclaimer ⚠️

-This clothing pack was tested on gamebuild mpchristmas3 aka 2802 using the popular script, vMenu, with the understanding that there are *about* 14 additional free .ymt slots to be used
+This clothing pack was tested on gamebuild mpchristmas3 aka 2802 using the popular script, vMenu, with the understanding that there are *about* 14 additional free .ymt slots to be used on this particular gamebuild.

 This pack currently uses 4 YMT's; male, female, and pedalternatevariations which is responsible for things such as hiding or removing hair for hats, making high heels work correctly and making sure that heist bags etc are visible on add-on clothing many other things.
 In my case, I have used it to squash **default gta online** hairstyles when hoodies are worn up.